Nami Urabe

 Nami Urabe (born 29 August 1978) is a Japanese former professional tennis player.

 Born in Saitama, Urabe was one of Japan's top players in junior tennis, reaching the girls' doubles final of the 1995 Australian Open with partner Saori Obata.

-Her best performance on the WTA Tour was a quarterfinal appearance in the doubles draw at the 1995 Japan Open and she won eight doubles titles on the ITF Women's Circuit.
+Her best performance on the WTA Tour was a quarterfinal appearance in the doubles draw at the 1995 Japan Women's Open and she won eight doubles titles on the ITF Women's Circuit.